 - Processor: Intel® Core 2 Duo. - RAM: 2 GB. - Available hard disk space for installation: The minimum space required to install the security software varies depending on the operating system version installed on the computer.
-On average, the security software requires 400 MB of available space for installation. - Ports: Ports 3127, 3128, 3129, and 8310 must be accessible for the web filtering and malware web detection to work.
-The Panda Adaptive Defense 360 agent requires port 33000 for communication between computers.
+On average, the security software requires 400 MB of available space for installation. - Ports: Ports 3127, 3128, 3129, and 8310 must be accessible for malware web detection to work.
+The Panda Adaptive Defense agent requires port 33000 for communication between protected computers and with the Firebox and Access Point devices (see Endpoint Access Enforcement settings on page 432 and Network Access Enforcement on page 267